 The worst that could happen should we be subject to a “ransomware attack” would be replacing all or part of our IT infrastructure.

-What is so deceiving about Chase Paymentech, one of the biggest banks in the world they, have to be transparent don’t they?
+What is so deceiving about Chase Paymentech, one of the biggest banks in the world, has to be transparent, don’t they?

 No, Chase Paymentech is actually Orbital white-labeled for Chase, that’s the first lie – there are others.